17 Jul, 2013 by LIYSF

 Raj from New York talks about his experience at LIYSF last year, and what he’s looking forward to this year when he joins our staff!

 Tell us a bit about yourself

 My name is Rajkumar S. Pammal, but I usually go by Raj.
 I am the youngest of my family of four, from Long Island, New York (USA).
 My father is a financial managing consultant, my mother is a pharmacist, and my sister recently graduated from Harvard University with a bachelor’s Degree in History and Science.
 I have just graduated from high school and will be attending Harvard University to study pre-medicine, chemistry, and economics.
 My hobbies include playing tennis as well as the alto saxophone, both of which I plan on continuing alongside my studies at university.

 What areas of science are you interested in?

 Personally, the area of science that I find most interesting is chemistry, specifically chemical biology and chemical engineering.
 I am amazed at the wide-ranging applications of the fundamental principles governing chemistry, ranging from water purification to anticancer drug delivery.
-The past two summers, I have conducted research at Stony Brook University on Long Island, NY.
-My first research project focused on developing a modification reaction for the surface properties of cellulose nanofibers, with applications to desalination, or the purification of saltwater to fresh, drinkable water (search “Pammal” here for more).
+For the past two summers, I have conducted research at Stony Brook University on Long Island, NY.
+My first research project focused on developing a modification reaction for the surface properties of cellulose nanofibers, with applications to desalination, or the purification of salt water to fresh, drinkable water (search “Pammal” here for more).